nara3m/lux/README.md

 Files 1-8 are real lipidome data [Esjing et. al](https://doi.org/10.1073/pnas.0811700106) included here for illustration.
 9, 10 and 11 are special files that have to included in all new folders you create.

 Files 1-8 follow a tab delimited format.
 First column is the name of the lipid.
 Second column is the concentration of that lipid.
-If you do not have concentrations, put '0's in concentration column - **DO NOT LEAVE THAT COLOUMN EMPTY**
+If you do not have concentrations, put '0's in concentration column - **DO NOT LEAVE THAT COLUMN EMPTY**

 # Step 2: Check Lipid Names